-Thredbo Summer Fun
+Thredbo in Summer

-So what is there for families to do in the school holidays?
-The list of options is huge but to give you a feel for what is possible, here we go.......(please note that activities will depend on the age of your kids with more adventurous options possible the older your kids are)
+So what is there for families to do in the school holidays in Thredbo?
+The list of options is huge but to give you a feel for what is possible, here we go.......

 The village green is where you will find a great kids park, younger kids bmx track, skate ramp, tennis courts and green space where each evening there were large groups of families playing soccer and touch footy.
 This green space is perfect for kids to play the day away while parents can either relax under a tree or get involved.